msv-lab/llm-play/README.md

 ## Data Transformation

 Data transformation can be used, for example, to extract relevant information from the generated samples or from data extracted in earlier stages.
-Transformation is performed by shell commands defined using a shell template language (described below).
+Transformation is performed by shell commands defined using the [shell template language](#shell-template-language).
 The special transformer `__ID__` simply returns the entire string without modification.

 This is to extract text within the tag `<answer> ... </answer>` from all samples in `samples`, and save the results into the directory `extracted`: